ngormsen/paywise/README.md

 Additionally you need to setup an emulator for either android or iOS.

+## Firebase
+The application is connected to a Firebase backend and uses the authentication and realtime database modules.
+To setup your own database with the application, follow the instructions on: https://github.com/EddyVerbruggen/nativescript-plugin-firebase.

+Import the paywise-db-export.json file into a realtime database that is connected to the paywise application.

+## PayPal
+The current configuration uses a sandbox account.
+For details check: https://developer.paypal.com/.
+To use real PayPal accounts change the file under `./app/www/paypal.html` according to: https://developer.paypal.com/docs/checkout/integrate/#8-go-live.

 ## Emulate the App
 To build the app localy on the selected target platform, navigate into the root directory of the repository and run `tns run android`